Run these from the root of your Python agent repo.

 Or CLI-only

-What kensa init wires up
+What kensa init sets up

 Next